Herbalife Nutrition Announces - GuruFocus.com

 The Convertible Notes will be redeemable, in whole or in part, at the Company’s option at any time, and from time to time, on or after June 15, 2026, but only if the last reported sale price per common share exceeds 130% of the conversion price of the Convertible Notes on (i) each of at least 20 trading days (whether or not consecutive) during the 30 consecutive trading days ending on, and including, the trading day immediately before the date the Company sends the related redemption notice; and (ii) the trading day immediately before the date the Company sends such redemption notice.
 In addition, the Company will have the right to redeem all, but not less than all, of the Convertible Notes if certain changes in tax law occur.
 The redemption price will be equal to the principal amount of the Convertible Notes to be redeemed, plus accrued and unpaid interest, if any, to, but excluding, the redemption date.

-The Company expects to use the net proceeds from the offering to repurchase a portion of the Company’s existing 2.625% convertible senior notes due 2024 (the “Existing Convertible Notes”) from a limited number of holders in privately negotiated transactions, and the remainder of the net proceeds for general corporate purposes.
+The Company estimates that the net proceeds from the sale of the Convertible Notes will be approximately $241.9 million (or approximately $278.4 million if the initial purchasers fully exercise their option to purchase additional Convertible Notes), after deducting the initial purchasers’ discounts and commissions and the estimated offering expenses payable by the Company.
+The Company expects to use approximately $274.9 million, consisting of the net proceeds from the offering and either the net proceeds from the sale of additional Convertible Notes, if the initial purchasers exercise their option to purchase additional Convertible Notes, or borrowings under the Company’s revolving credit facility, to repurchase $287.5 million aggregate principal amount of the Company’s existing 2.625% convertible senior notes due 2024 (the “Existing Convertible Notes”) from a limited number of holders in privately negotiated transactions, and the remainder of the net proceeds, if any, for general corporate purposes.

 Holders of the Existing Convertible Notes that are repurchased in the concurrent private repurchases described above may purchase the Company’s common shares in the open market to unwind any hedge positions they may have with respect to the Existing Convertible Notes or, if they purchase Convertible Notes in the offering, may increase their existing or enter into new hedge positions.
 The net impact of these activities may negatively affect the trading price of the Company’s common shares.